BAHFA Closes First Deal

 "The elimination of property taxes in an affordable housing owner's operating budget is sometimes enough to achieve permanent affordability," explained BAHFA Director Kate Hartley.
 "This was the case for Eden Housing and De Anza Terrace.
 We're so happy to have been able to jump in and help get this housing preservation deal over the finish line."

 "We're grateful BAHFA could provide the assistance we needed to make De Anza Terrace affordable into the future," said Kevin Leichner, Eden's Vice President of Development, Housing Finance and Acquisitions.
-"This is a great home for 24 families and we're really happy to be provide the residents with stable, safe and affordable housing."
+"This is a great home for 24 families and we're really happy to be able to provide the residents with stable, safe and affordable housing."

 Established by state legislation in 2019, BAHFA is the first regional housing finance authority in California.
 The authority's mandate is to help produce new housing, preserve existing affordable housing, and protect vulnerable residents from displacement across the nine-county Bay Area.
 In addition to the Welfare Tax Exemption Preservation program, BAHFA initiatives include an Affordable Housing Preservation Pilot program, which helps developers and investors buy and rehabilitate apartment buildings and maintain their affordability for existing and future residents.
 BAHFA also is teaming with the Association of Bay Area Governments' BayREN unit to deliver energy-saving upgrades for housing preservation projects.